 Get announcements via email or text by subscribing to the ’Permit Services’ news flash category.

-Permit Services welcomes Virtual Counter & In-Person appointments at the Permit Counter by appointment only.
+Permit Services welcomes Virtual Counter & In-Person appointments at the Permit Counter.
 Click the button below to learn more or book an appointment.

 Getting started on permitting & construction projects